jitsi-contrib/prosody-plugins/event_sync/README.md

 For breakout room events, `is_breakout` will be `true` and `breakout_room_id` will hold the identifier of the breakout room.
-The `room_name` and `room_jid` will still reference the main room.
-The `meeting_id` will also reference the main room so all events for the logical conference use the same identifier.
+The `room_name` and `room_jid` will still reference the main room and so will `meeting_id`.
+So, all events for the logical conference share the same identifier.
+The breakout room has a meeting ID of its own, reported separately as `breakout_meeting_id`.

+If you correlate these events with Jibri recordings, note that `conference_details.session_id` in the recording's `metadata.json` holds the meeting ID of the room that was recorded: `meeting_id` for a main room recording, `breakout_meeting_id` for a breakout room recording.

 When occupants join a breakout room, they leave the main room and enter the breakout room.
 You would therefore expect to see a `muc-occupant-left` event for